-Mr. Phillips graduated magna cum laude from Duke University School of Law, where he was as an editor of the Duke Law Journal, was elected to the Order of the Coif, and was selected for Membership in the National Order of Scribes.
-During law school, Mr. Phillips served as an extern for the Honorable James A. Wynn, Jr. of the United States Court of Appeals for the Fourth Circuit.
+Mr. Phillips graduated magna cum laude from Duke University School of Law, where he was as an editor of the Duke Law Journal, was elected to the Order of the Coif, and was selected for membership in the National Order of Scribes.
+During law school, Mr. Phillips served as an extern for the Honorable James A. Wynn, Jr. of the U.S. Court of Appeals for the Fourth Circuit.
 He also completed externships with the Office of the Federal Public Defender for the Eastern District of North Carolina and with the Consumer Protection Division of the North Carolina Department of Justice.

 Duke University - 2014 Juris Doctor

 University of Chicago - 2011 Bachelor of Arts